joeblaze1216/CryptoVault-A-Python-Based-Secrets-Management-CLI-Tool/README.md

-# 🔐 SecureVault – A Python-Based Secrets Management CLI Tool
+# 🔐 CryptoVault – A Python-Based Secrets Management CLI Tool

 > Securely store, retrieve, and manage sensitive credentials using strong encryption and a simple command-line interface.
 Built with a security-first mindset using Python.